haowern98/readme/README.md

 ## Workflow

 #### Introduction
-This entire workflow features a parent email parsing flow that processes incoming emails and routes them to specific child flows: `Child Flow - Leave Creation`, `Child Flow - Leave Alteration`, and `Child Flow - Leave Cancellation`, depending on the content of the email.
-The routing is facilitated by a `switch` operator, which directs the flow to one of the three distinct flows, each designed to handle different types of requests.
-Within each of these child flows, there are additional sub-flows that perform essential tasks, such as locating and extracting the leave request email body along with the conversation ID, parsing the extracted email body for relevant details and converting the full name into a display name that showcases both the short name and leave type of the requestor.
+This entire workflow serves as a comprehensive solution for managing leave requests by automating the handling of incoming emails.
+The parent flow efficiently identifies and classifies each request, directing it to the appropriate child flow based on predefined criteria.
+Within these child flows, various sub-flows perform key functions, including the extraction of email content, parsing of relevant information, and the transformation of names into a more user-friendly format, thereby enhancing the overall efficiency of the leave management process.

 The Workflow section of this report has been divided into the following subsections, each labeled for easy reference: